JunhengH/academic-jeffhao/content/teaching/cs32-spring19.md

 * <span style="color:blue">\[May.
 11\]</span> [Project 3](http://web.cs.ucla.edu/classes/spring19/cs32/Projects/3/spec.html) is released and due on 11pm on Tuesday, May 21.
 Start early!
 (UPE is hosting a [CS32 Project 3 Hack](https://www.facebook.com/events/314588625900724/) Monday, May 13, from 6:30 pm to 8:30 pm in the Covel Grand Horizon Room)

+* <span style="color:blue">\[May.
+18\]</span> CS32 midterm 2 is held on 5:15 to 6:20 in Broad 2160E, 5:45 to 6:50 in Franz 1260, or 6:00 to 7:05 in Haines 39, Thursday, May 23.
+The midterm is open book, open notes, no electronic devices, emphasizing stacks and queues, inheritance and polymorphism, and recursion (not templates, not big-O).
+Please check the [announcements](http://web.cs.ucla.edu/classes/spring19/cs32/announcements.html) and sign up!

 **Discussion Materials:**